 That the climb should be so brutal contrasts with the fact that the hikers on Mt.
 Fuji are just the nicest people.
 They say “arrigato gozaimasu” or ”sumimasen” if you let them pass, they say “konnichiwa” if they are passing from an opposite direction, and they’ll say something sweet if they have the tiniest sense you need encouragement.
 I lost track of the number of ”kiotsukete’s” (take care) and ”gambatte’s’ (good luck, c’mon, you can do it) we heard.

-I love, love, love that these words of encouragement are almost always delivered from someone older, and someone who is graciously smoking past you.
-The Japanese in their 60s, 70s, and 80s are absolute beasts.
+I love, love, love that these words of encouragement are almost always delivered from someone older.
+Inevitably, they’re also from someone who is graciously smoking past you.
+All I can say is that the Japanese in their 60s, 70s, and 80s are absolute beasts.

 Approaching the seven hour mark of climbing, and fighting 35 mph gusts of wind, we finally crossed through the Shinto gate to the summit of Mt.
 Fuji.

-I know what I felt when I looked at Mt.
+I know what I felt looking at Mt.
 Fuji from a distance.